-When rain has started pouring and you have started to notice water start to drip from your ceilings, you might probably have started worrying about all the costs to roof repair.
+When rain has started pouring and you have started to notice water start to drip from your ceilings, you might probably have started worrying about all the costs of roof repair.
 Unfortunately, a leaking roof is a clear sign that your roof has some damage and is in need of repairs.
-Even minor leaks can tell you that there has been areas that are no longer protected.
+Even minor leaks can tell you that there have been areas that are no longer protected.

 While you might think that you can handle a leaking roof for a few more weeks or even months, especially when the rest of the roof seems to be in perfectly good condition.
 This is a dangerous and problematic mindset that you ought to avoid falling into.
 When leaks occur on a property, it is clear that there is already damage.
 If left alone, this could worsen and cause even more damage to your internal roof structure.

 The best thing for you to do is to definitely call a licensed roofing contractor to assess your roof and identify what the cause of the leak is.
 While you won’t be able to get a team over to your property during the rain, you can call them and schedule an appointment at the soonest possible time.
 Accordingly, leave a bucket under the leak so it can collect the water and also serve as a marker for where the leaks occur.

 Before you get a team there, you also need to put up safety measures to make sure that the water does not drip and damage your furniture, flooring, or get in contact with anything electric.
 Here are just a few things you can do right away when your roof starts leaking.